 - Feel free to leave out any pages that you feel would be too challenging for your class or that your sub wouldn't have time to complete, given the other elements of your day (morning meeting, centers, independent reading, brain breaks, assemblies, etc.).
 These resources are designed so that you have more than enough things for students to do each day and can be selective.
-Cross out any images below of pages you decide not to photocopy for the sub. - > Only one copy of the social studies biography is needed for the substitute to read to students, but you may want to make a class set for students to follow along with.
-Check over the text difficulty and decide if it's something you would want students to read and mark up the text, or just listen. - > Be cautious about making the reading and science photocopies back to back, as those will require cutting/pasting. - Have an extra copy of the student materials available for the sub.
+Cross out any images below of pages you decide not to photocopy for the sub. - > Be cautious about making the reading and science photocopies back to back, as it will require cutting/pasting. - Have an extra copy of the student materials available for the sub.
 It would be helpful (though not required) to give your sub access to a document projector so s/he can display each activity for the class and walk students through it.